 This month, seminars on cyber security took place in many sectors.
 After all, October is European Cyber Security Month (ECSM).
 The theme is clear: staying secure online.
-This applies to citizens and consumers, but also to governments, companies and Ecommerce activities.
-Cyber security and Ecommerce are of great commercial importance.
-First of all, the consumer wants to know for sure whether online transactions are optimally secured.
+This applies to citizens and consumers, but also to governments, companies and Ecommerceactivities.
+Cyber security and Ecommerce are of great commercial significance.
+First and foremost, consumers want to be sure whether online transactions are optimally secured.
 At the slightest doubt, he will skip your online store.
-Second, you shouldn't think that your website will be brought down by a hack or malware.
-That costs direct turnover and is very harmful to your reputation.
+Secondly, don't think about your website coming down due to a hack or malware.
+That costs direct turnover and is very damaging to your reputation.

 By organizing workshops, webinars and training courses and sharing information and best practices, the European Union Agency for Cybersecurity and the European Commission want to increase awareness of online security.
 They emphasize that it is a joint, cross-border responsibility, in which technology and behavior go hand in hand.
 Moreover, cyber security requires extra attention this year, as the Covid-19 pandemic accelerates the digitization of our daily lives.
 Think of massive working from home, but also of the boom in Ecommerce.
 As a result of corona, more and more consumers are turning to online shopping.
 This is an irreversible trend.

 Cybercrime causes billions in damage to society every year.
 Whereas in 2015 it was around three billion dollars worldwide, for 2021 the cost item is estimated at more than double. six billion dollars.
 Cyber crime threatens to become more profitable than the global drug trade.
 The damage has many faces.
 For example, not only money is stolen directly, but also intellectual property and identity data.
 In addition, a lot of important data is lost and cybercrime affects the productivity of companies.
 Repairing the damage, such as recovering data, costs a lot of money, not to mention the damage to reputation.